j256/cloudwatch-logback-appender/README.md

 * Environment Variables – ```AWS_ACCESS_KEY_ID``` and ```AWS_SECRET_ACCESS_KEY``` or ```AWS_ACCESS_KEY``` and ```AWS_SECRET_KEY```
 * Java System Properties – ```aws.accessKeyId``` and ```aws.secretKey```
-* Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
+* Credential file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
 * Instance profile credentials delivered through the Amazon EC2 metadata service

 When making any AWS API calls, we typically create a IAM user with specific permissions so if any API keys are stolen,